 We compete in our industry by leveraging our significant scale of operations to generate greater manufacturing efficiencies, purchasing power and product design, marketing and customer management resources than many of our competitors.
 These factors help us increase our profit margin and simultaneously offer our customers competitive prices.
-We also compete by offering our customers and consumers high quality, innovative and diverse products.
 Through our supply chain management and integrated manufacturing and distribution systems, we are able to maintain a high degree of quality control over the products we sell.
 We compete in innovation by leveraging our insights into consumer demand in the apparel essentials industry to develop new products within our existing lines and to modify our existing core products in ways that make them more appealing, addressing changing customer needs and industry trends.
 In this regard, we have strong, long-term relationships with our top customers, and we have aligned significant parts of our organization with corresponding parts of their organizations to ensure our customers' satisfaction.
 Our continued ability to satisfy the needs of our current customers will continue to be key to our success.